Bischoff/terraform-provider-feilong/README.md

 To compile the provider, run `go install`.
 This will build the provider and put the provider binary in the `$GOPATH/bin` directory.

-In order to run the full suite of acceptance tests, you need a real Feilong deployment.
-You also need to upload an image named `testacc`.
+In order to run the full suite of acceptance tests, you need a real Feilong deployment where you previously:
+ * upload an image named `testacc`
+ * provide a virtual switch named `MYSWITCH`
+ * provide DHCP for MAC address ending in `78:9a:bc`.

 Once that is done, run `make testacc`:

 ```bash
 $ # specify the address of the Feilong connector